AdamPaternostro/Azure-Deploy-VSTS-On-VNET-App-Service-Environment/README.md

 - Reboot

 # VSTS
-- Create a release definition
+- Create a release definition (NOTE: you might need to run the agent on the VM steps below to register)
 - Have a Agent which uses a new Agent pool.
 The agent poll is called “Julia VNET” since it will be on the VNET that the ASE is on.
 Click the Manage link to create new agent (2nd screen shot)
 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Deploy-VSTS-On-VNET-App-Service-Environment/master/NewAgent.jpg)